ajrcarey/pdfium-render/README.md

 ## What's new

-Version 0.7.22 attempts to work around two problems in Pdfium's bitmap generation when retrieving processed renderings of individual `PdfPageImageObject` page objects.
+Version 0.7.22 works around two problems in Pdfium's bitmap generation when retrieving processed renderings of individual `PdfPageImageObject` page objects.
+See the "Version history" section below for details.

 Version 0.7.21 fixes some bugs in color conversion from RGBA to BGRA when working with `PdfPageImageObject` page objects, and adds the additional crate features `libstdc++` and `libc++`